Eurovision 2026 Semi-Final 2 Predictions: Qualifier Odds & Surprise NQs

 Denmark

-Denmark has shortened from 33.67 in February to 7.17 now, and qualification is almost fully priced at 1.02.
+Denmark has shortened from 33.67 in February to 7.69 now, and qualification is fully priced at 1.00.
 The market sees *Før Vi Går Hjem* as more than a safe finalist.

 Australia

-Delta Goodrem is also 1.02 to qualify.
+Delta Goodrem is 1.01 to qualify.
 Australia has a polished vocal profile, a known artist, and a strong market floor.
 The risk is not qualification; it is whether *Eclipse* can find enough televote energy in the final.

 Ukraine

-Ukraine has drifted in the outright winner market to 37.21, but the qualifier market is still strong at 1.03.
+Ukraine has drifted in the outright winner market, but the qualifier market is still strong at 1.02.
 That split says the market trusts qualification while questioning the winning ceiling.

-The uncomfortable answer is Czechia or Norway, not Azerbaijan or Luxembourg.
+The uncomfortable answer is Cyprus or Norway, not Azerbaijan or Luxembourg.
 Azerbaijan is already priced like a non-qualifier, so it would not be a shock.
 Luxembourg is also outside the current top 10.

-Czechia and Norway are both above 75%, but they are the last two entries in the "likely" tier before Albania.
-If one of the expected nine drops out, it is more likely to come from that edge than from Denmark, Australia, Ukraine, Romania, Cyprus, Bulgaria or Malta.
+Cyprus and Norway are the last two names inside the projected 10, and both have drifted hard since April 30.
+If one of the expected qualifiers drops out, it is more likely to come from that edge than from Denmark, Australia, Romania, Ukraine, Bulgaria, Albania, Czechia or Malta.

-The market is too short at the top for casual qualifier bets.
+The market is too short at the top for casual qualifier bets — the four near-locks and Bulgaria are priced out.
 The useful angles are:

 Switzerland to qualify if jury rehearsal notes are positive.

-Czechia not to qualify if the live package feels too subtle in a busy semi.
+Norway not to qualify if the live package feels too subtle.

-Rehearsal week is where these prices change.
+These prices move fast on the night.
 Track live prices before making a call: .

 For the broader semi-final comparison, read .

-When the bubble shifts after rehearsals, the fastest place to spot it is the .
+When the bubble shifts on the night, the fastest place to spot it is the .

 Frequently Asked Questions